WordPress/gutenberg/viewport/README.md

 Viewport
 ========

 Viewport is a module for responding to changes in the browser viewport size.
 It registers its own [data module](https://github.com/WordPress/gutenberg/tree/master/data), updated in response to browser media queries on a standard set of supported breakpoints.
-This data and the included `ifViewportMatches` higher-order component can be used in your own modules and components to implement viewport-dependent behaviors.
+This data and the included higher-order components can be used in your own modules and components to implement viewport-dependent behaviors.

 ## Breakpoints